Safety on Set

 CUAWRT401 – Edit texts

-CUAPPR405 – Develop and discuss ideas for own creative work
+CUAPPR415 – Develop and discuss ideas for own

 The student will begin the process of learning the craft of screenwriting.
 They will also gain insight into the creative collaborative process of filmmaking as they write, edit, and reflect on their own writing and projects with fellow students and their trainer.
 Students gain a good understanding of the fundamentals of storytelling and editing text, as they are immersed in essential aspects of writing for the screen, editing, and the collaborative process of developing screen stories.